LaputanMachines/website/_posts/2025/2025-07-06-oppenheimer-cost-of-loyalty.md

 ---
 layout: post
 title: "The Singular Devotion of Oppenheimer and the Cost of Absolute Loyalty"
-tags: [Culture, Literature, History, Video Games, MGS3, Oppenheimer]
+tags: [Culture, Literature, History, Games]
 author: admin
 ---